PlasticRanger

 PVDF resin is produced by free-radical polymerization of 1,1-difluoroethylene (CH2=CF2).
 The polymerization occurs in the emulsion of the 10-150°C and 10-300 atm pressure.
 The obtained material is then processed into films, rods, tubes, and sheets.

-The most common methods to produce PVDF polymer are – Chlorotrifluoroethylene (CTFE) or hexafluoropropene (HFP).
+The most common methods to produce PVDF polymer are – Chlorotrifluoroethylene (CTFE) or hexafluoropropylene (HFP).

-Comoolymes made by CTFE is even superior to polymers made by HFP.
+Comoolymes made by CTFE are even superior to polymers made by HFP.
 They are more flexible, have low shrinkage, and have a fantastic low-temperature performance range.

 Properties of PVDF Material –

-Let’s discuss the basic properties of PVDF polymer in detail:
+Let’s discuss the general properties of PVDF polymer in detail:

 PVDF - crystal structure